Termite2002/BaseGame/README.md

 # 🧩 Nguyen Base Game

-A modular and reusable base game framework for Unity, designed to bootstrap core systems like item merging, level configuration, and sticker collection.
-This package serves as a **foundation** for building mobile puzzle and merge games rapidly across multiple projects.
+Nguyen Base Game is a modular and reusable Unity package designed to serve as a foundational framework for game development.
+It includes ready-to-use systems such as save/load management, core MonoBehaviour structure, event broadcasting, sound control, object pooling, and various utilities.
+Ideal for quickly bootstrapping new Unity projects, especially mobile, puzzle, or casual games.

 ---